China advisers recommend 7 percent growth goal in 2015 as leaders meet

 Wall Street bonuses may climb as much as 15 percent this year in their first meaningful uptick since 2009, compensation firm Johnson Associates Inc said on Friday.

-BEIJING China's top leadership will meet on Tuesday for an annual gathering to map out economic and reform plans for the following year, and some influential advisers to the government are recommending it cuts its 2015 growth target to seven percent.
+BEIJING China's leaders should cut next year's economic growth target to 7 percent, according to influential advisers recommending the country's leadership which was meeting on Tuesday to map out economic and reform plans for 2015.

 China looks set to miss its growth target this year for the first time since 1999, and full-year growth is likely to be the weakest in 24 years.
-The government last cut its annual growth target in 2012, to 7.5 percent from eight percent that it had kept for eight years.
+The government last cut its annual growth target in 2012, to 7.5 percent from the 8 percent it had kept for eight years.

-Sources said government-run think-tanks, which are influential in the decision-making process but do not wield power themselves, are planning to recommend Beijing reduce its official GDP growth target in 2015 to seven percent, down from 7.5 percent this year.
+Government-run think-tanks, which are influential in the decision-making process but do not wield power themselves, plan to recommend that Beijing reduce its official 2015 GDP growth target to 7 percent from 7.5 percent this year, sources said.

-"President Xi (Jinping) has already hinted at the growth target when he said growth of seven percent is the highest in the world," said a senior economist at the Chinese Academy of Social Sciences (CASS), who declined to be identified.
+"President Xi (Jinping) has already hinted at the growth target when he said growth of 7 percent is the highest in the world," said a senior economist at the Chinese Academy of Social Sciences (CASS), who declined to be named.

-"I think it should be seven percent if there are no more surprises.
-But it cannot be lower than seven percent, otherwise there could be employment problems and debt default problems."
+"I think it should be 7 percent if there are no more surprises.
+But it can't be lower than 7 percent, otherwise there could be employment problems and debt default problems."

 The annual Central Economic Work Conference, which state radio said meets from Tuesday, may reiterate a prudent monetary policy, but the sources believe the underlying tone could be accommodative to ward off a sharp growth slowdown.